ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 2. At the same time, how much damage you can do with technology makes people extremely vulnerable compared to what was possible in the past.

 ### **AI in General**

+Most AI use in education is *doing the work for someone else* (not to be confused with having the work done).
+If a student knows the content, they should not *need* AI to explain, defend, or interpret the content.
+Students doing the appropriate practice and work on their own to achieve mastery is part of the learning process.
+Without it, critical thinking and other important skills suffer.
+- For example: the text you're reading now.
+AI could generate an answer for everything here, but I know the material here because I did the human element, which is the work I put in, *and wrote the thing in the first place.* The act of going through the work reinforced my knowledge, which is crucial for learning.

+If you combine a substitute of mastery with a society diminishing the value of honesty, integrity, and personal responsibility, humanity's educational level and and ability to accomplish tasks also diminishes.

 **Here are some questions for you:**